autumn, japanese food, Japanese sweets

 Sweet potatoes have been a long-standing contender for most popular fall food in Japan since their introduction in the 1600s.
 The root vegetable came to Ryukyu Island (modern day Okinawa) after traveling to the Philippines from China.
 Sweet potatoes then quickly spread to mainland Japan where they remain eaten to this day.

-It is common sight for children to hear the sweet ice cream truck jingle and run down the streets with coins in hand.
+It is a common sight for children to hear the sweet ice cream truck jingle and run down the streets with coins in hand.
 In Japan, upon hearing the ever-so-sweet jingle echoing through the streets of their neighborhood, children flock to yakiimo (roasted sweet potato) trucks.
 These mobile sellers have been around in Japan since the 1600s, almost as long as the sweet potato itself.

 Can’t get enough delicious fall flavors like sweet potato, chestnut and apple.
 Then try Sakuraco!
 Sakuraco sends authentic Japanese tea, sweets and snacks, right to your door.